An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Proposed Learning Algorithm

-where $\rho$ denotes the step size.
-Note that all the backward pass gradients given by \eqref{eq:sgd} can be computed using the automatic differentiation engine in machine learning libraries, such as \textit{autograd} in Pytorch~\cite{paszke2017automatic, NEURIPS2019PyTorch}, and the SGD updating rules in \eqref{eq:sgd-update} can also be implemented therein.
+We use the double superscript in $\tilde{\bdelta}_d^{ik} $ to represent that, for each instance of $\widebar{\bd}^{i}$, we need to sample an independent set of scenarios $\{\bomega^{ik}\}_{k=1}^{K}$. {Note that the loss function in \eqref{eq:train-loss} represents exactly the average total cost of the two-stage DCOPF problem across the training dataset.
+In particular, the parameters of the first network $\phi^{0}$ are updated by jointly minimizing the first stage cost and the anticipated cost-to-go associated with its predictions.
+For the second network $\phi^{R}$, its parameters are updated to minimize the recourse cost across a collection of sampled load realizations.
+This is because, given a first stage decision $\bx$, the best decision that $\phi^{R}$ can make is actually the minimal cost one.}

+{After formulating the loss function \eqref{eq:train-loss} during the forward pass, the gradients of this loss function with respect to $\bw^{0}$ and $\bw^{R}$ are calculated through the backward pass.
+Following that, the stochastic gradient descent (SGD) method is used to minimize the loss function.
+The formulas for updating $\bw^{0}$ and $\bw^{R}$ using SGD can be found in Appendix~\ref{appendix:sgd}.}

-Once parameters $\bw^{0}$ and $\bw^{R}$ reach a local minimum and the training process terminates, we can use the trained network $\phi^{0}$ that is parameterized by the learned $\bw^{0}$ to predict the first-stage decisions based on the load forecast.
+Once parameters $\bw^{0}$ and $\bw^{R}$ reach a local minimum and the training process terminates, we can use the trained network $\phi^{0}$ that is parameterized by the learned $\bw^{0}$ to predict the first-stage decisions from load forecasts.
 We summarize our learning algorithm, including the training and the decision-making procedures, in Table~\ref{tab:algo1}.

 In the next section, we show the detailed architecture design of the two networks and answer the key question about how to make them satisfy the constraints in the optimization problems.